 You know everybody says lose weight (nobody ever said that to Peg Davies, except her), but then all these magazines have pictures of high calorie desserts on the covers.
 Yeah, and they still do Mom, after all these years.

 My mother passed on 14 October 2016, three days before her 90th birthday.
 Although she was a person short on compliments to her immediate family, she did always say when I called her long distance, “yes, yes, I remember that now.
 Sharon, you always remember the happy stories for me.”
 She was right, I did that for her – every single time I called.
 I wrote happy stories too – just for her.

-Now here’s another happy memory Mom.
-This time I’m sharing it with others, instead of telling a happy story just to you.
+Now that’s another happy memory Mom.
+This time I shared it with others, instead of telling just to you.

 Perfect timing.
 It’s all about the timing – in cooking anything.

 And thank you too.

 And measuring accurately my engineer father pipes in.

 Well, I always measured accurately my mother reminds him with a little feigned indignation.